apache/drill/_docs/configure-drill/securing-drill/090-configuring-kerberos-security.md

 &nbsp;
 2. Add the Kerberos principal identity and keytab file to the `drill-override.conf` file.
 The instance name must be lowercase.
 Also, if \_HOST is set as the instance name in the principal, it is replaced with the fully qualified domain name of that host for the instance name.
 For example, if a drillbit running on `host01.aws.lab` uses `drill/_HOST@<EXAMPLE>.COM` as the principal, the canonicalized principal is `drill/host01.aws.lab@<EXAMPLE>.COM`.

 To configure multiple mechanisms, extend the mechanisms list and provide additional configuration parameters.
 For example, the following configuration enables Kerberos and Plain (username and password) mechanisms.
-See [Installing and Connfiguring Plain Authentication]({{site.baseurl}}/docs/configuring-plain-authentication/#installing-and-configuring-plain-authentication) for Plain PAM configuration instructions.
+See [Installing and Configuring Plain Authentication]({{site.baseurl}}/docs/configuring-plain-authentication/#installing-and-configuring-plain-authentication) for Plain PAM configuration instructions.

               drill.exec: {
                 cluster-id: "drillbits1",